 - If they get out, they’ll drive you nuts and will probably breed.

 - Crickets bite.
 You and your beardie.

 Let’s start with the obvious.
 Crickets stink.
 Bad.
 It’s one of their biggest drawbacks.
-And, not only do they smell, they are loud.
+And not only do they smell, but they are also loud.
 So, any room you decide to keep them in won’t be a room you’ll want to spend any time in.

-Once that happens, you now have crickets pretty much forever—just not ones you can use to feed your beardie.
+Once that happens, you now have crickets in your house forever (source)—just not ones you can use to feed your beardie.